oswhytecodes/shareyourthoughts_ts-nextjs/README.md

 To Visit App:

-`localhost:3000/user`
+`localhost:3000`

 ## Reflection

 - What was the context for this project?
   - To learn and practice developing a fullstack application in NextJs.

 - What did you set out to build?
   - A full stack CRUD application,

 - Why was this project challenging and therefore a really good learning experience?
-  - As a developer, it's is important to understand how an entire web application flows.
+  - As a developer, it's important to understand how an entire web application flows.

 - What were some unexpected obstacles?
+  - Immediately redirecting users to the profile page if they do not have a username
   - The favorites feature and persisting the data in localstorage

 - What tools did you use to implement this project?
-  - NEXTJS, React, SWR, Formik, MySQL, Sql, Git, Github, VS Code
+  - NEXTJS, React, SWR, Next Auth, Prisma, MySQL, Sql, Git, Github, VS Code